neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** I'm taking an Econometrics class and also an Mathematical Economy class.
 I'm thinking about making some blog posts with the implementation of the calculus/estimations on R and Python.

 **Link to work:** Coming soon!

+### Day 31, March, 13, 2017

+**Today's Progress:** Today, I worked on some descriptive analysis on a huge dataset using R.

+**Thoughts:** R is an excellent tool for big datasets.
+I'm thinking on trying a logistic regression tomorrow.

+**Link to work:** Not deployed.